-TxDOT will apply transportation development credits sufficient to provide the match for FHWA PL-112 and FTA Section 5303 programs.
+1TPF - This includes both FHWA PL-112 and FTA Section 5303 Funds.
+TxDOT will apply transportation development credits sufficient to provide the match for TPF.
 As the credits reflect neither cash nor man-hours, they are not reflected in the funding tables.